kubeflow/spark-operator/docs/user-guide.md

 ### Using Init-Containers

-A `SparkApplication` can soptionally pecify one or more [init-containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) for the driver or executor pod, using the optional field `.spec.driver.initContainers` or `.spec.executor.initContainers`, respectively.
+A `SparkApplication` can optionally specify one or more [init-containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) for the driver or executor pod, using the optional field `.spec.driver.initContainers` or `.spec.executor.initContainers`, respectively.
 The specification of each init-container follows the [Container](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#container-v1-core) API definition.
 Below is an example:

 ```yaml
 spec: